ines-tools/ines-pypsa/README.md

     - 'marginal_cost_storage'
     - 'p_set'
     - 'q_set'
-    - 'sign'
     - 'standing_loss'

 ## development
 Currently only first version from PyPSA format to INES.
 Testing is still needed.
++ Calculate line efficiency
-+ Add multi-input/output links
++ Add multi-input/output links.
+See sector coupling example of PyPSA.
 + Add units also between market nodes and stores with 'marginal cost'
 + Parameters from the missing parameters list can be included if they are addded to the ines spec
 + main() is general to any conversion script so it can to move to ines transform